 - Impact of sleep and circadian disruption on the human microbiome and related changes in human physiology and cognition.

-- Biomarkers for insufficient sleep and circadian rhythm disruption (metabolomics and proteomics).
+- Biomarkers for insufficient sleep and circadian rhythms and circadian disruption (metabolomics and proteomics).

 - Influence of sleep loss, sleep inertia and circadian disruption on cognitive function.